-I just read about an ergonomic injury claim that spiraled out of control.
+I just read about an ergonomics injury claim that spiraled out of control.
 In a nutshell, one employee changed another’s desk, chair and workstation setup, then that employee waited weeks for an ergonomist to revisit her desk and perform the adjustments for her.
 Since then, her existing injury, and the ongoing claim around it, exploded.
-The article didn’t share specific cost details, but from what I gathered, it had to be well over $100,000, perhaps hundreds of thousands.
+The article didn’t share specific cost details, but from what I gathered, it had to be well over $100,000, perhaps several hundreds of thousands.

 So, what’s an employer to do?

-The later approach will also improve business metrics across the board, including productivity and quality, by better matching work requirements to employee capabilities; and
+- improve business metrics across the board, including productivity and quality, by better matching work requirements to employee capabilities; and

 The “dig in your heels” approach will paralyze improvement progress, neglect the root causes of true injuries, and likely cost an enormous amount in wasted effort and resources.
 The winning party may have bragging rights, but really, everyone’s a loser in the end.